 If there is a pre-existing risk assessment for this activity, refer to it here.
+You may also want to link to your risk assessment for collecting in and reallocating instruments.

 Existing control measures

 These are the things you already do, or are inherent in the activity, that reduce the risks.